masonmarker/TheMsnProject/msnscript2/README.txt

 see /demos for demonstrations
-see /tests for syntax specific usage (find the most recent validator in /tests) see /projects for larger demonstrations
+see /tests for syntax specific usage (find the most recent validator in /tests) see /projects for larger demonstrations see /msn2 for a portable MSNScript2 Interpreter package that can be copied
+    into your project directories for launching .msn2 programs anywhere.

 file-based code depends on the user's current directory after executing a .msn2 program (ex imports), verify that file paths in written code are compatible with the directory at which the program is launched